-Regardless of funding availability for service, referrals are encouraged to be submitted.
+Regardless of funding availability for service, referral submissions are encouraged.
 Referral reports are used in planning, the priorities and allocations process, as well as grant applications to demonstrate unmet need.

 Referrals created in the client data management system are open for 30 days.
 After 30 days, if there is no acknowledgement, a new referral must be submitted.